home-assistant/home-assistant.io/source/_integrations/template.markdown

 The `template` integration allows creating entities which derive their values from other data.
 This is done by specifying [templates](/docs/configuration/templating/) for properties of an entity, like the name or the state.

-Sensors, binary (on/off) sensors, buttons, numbers and selects are covered on this page.
+Sensors, binary (on/off) sensors, buttons, images, numbers and selects are covered on this page.
 For other types, please see the specific pages:

 - [Alarm Control Panel](/integrations/alarm_control_panel.template/)
 - [Cover](/integrations/cover.template/)